Back to All Posts

-As far as genetics, the science is undeniable.
+Regarding genetics, the science is undeniable.
 According to the Longevity Genes Project at the Albert Einstein College of Medicine, people living well into their 90s inherited the genetic capacity to delay chronic and debilitating illnesses, including dementia, regardless of their lifestyle choices.

 Improvements in public health and medicine over the years may partially account for this increased number of centenarians.
-However, seniors are also becoming more aware of the value of eating well, exercise, and other healthy lifestyle changes.
+However, seniors are also becoming more aware of the value of eating well, exercising, and other healthy lifestyle changes.

 1. Eat Well